Exploring Jura, Mull and Islay

 Join Zuza and her crew for an incredible week of exciting sailing and whisky tasting around the Hebrides, Scotland.

-There surely is no better way to spend your summer days than sailing on the fabulous yacht Zuza while sampling Scotlands finest whiskies.
-Join Zuza for this incredible sailing cruise, experiencing the full glory of the breathtakingly beautiful Hebrides whilst stopping off at Scotlands most prestigious distilleries.
+There surely is no better way to spend your summer days than sailing on the fabulous yacht Zuza while exploring the wonders of the Hebrides in Scotland.
+Join Zuza for this incredible sailing cruise, experiencing the full glory of the breathtakingly beautiful Hebrides and even stop off at some of Scotlands most prestigious distilleries.

-This week of exciting sailing and whisky tasting will visit many of the distilleries dotted around the Hebridean whisky trail.
-After a day of sailing, tasting and exploring you’ll be mooring up in some of the most beautiful wilderness anchorages; feasting on delicious food while draining a dram (or two!) of Scotland’s finest malts.
+This week of exciting sailing will also give the opportunity to visit some of the traditional distilleries dotted around the Hebridean whisky trail.
+After a day of sailing and exploring you’ll be mooring up in some of the most beautiful wilderness anchorages; feasting on delicious food while draining a dram (or two!) of Scotland’s finest malts.

-Our itinerary is, of course, subject to change due to wind and weather, but you’ll have sailing and whisky guaranteed, no matter what.
-Here are a few places you could visit on this whisky tours sailing holiday.
+Our itinerary is, of course, subject to change due to wind and weather, but you’ll have sailing guaranteed no matter what!
 All arrangements for your distillery visits will be done by your skipper Helen, some additional admission fees may apply.
-Here are just a few places Zuza could take you!
+Here are a few places you could visit: